Travel Policy: Berea College-Paid Staff

 A separate travel expense report is required for each national travel activity.
 Original receipts should be attached to the travel report with other supporting documentation such as a conference agenda.
 National travel expenses paid by Operations or another college employee should be noted on the travel report form in Section 2, but not included in the totals.
 National travel expenses paid by pcards, cash advances and personal means of the employee should be listed in Section 4 and included in the totals.

 Travel expense reports for national travel should be submitted to the Project Director by the last day of the following month.
 For example, a reimbursement for any travel in June must be submitted by July 31st.
 Reimbursement requests submitted after this timeframe will not be reimbursed.
 Facsimiles or copies cannot be accepted for travel reimbursements and originals are required.
-Please note that if a cash advance was received prior to the trip, the expense report must be submitted to the supervisor before the due date on the cash advance form.
+Travel reports with cash advances must be submitted to Finance and Operations with both the employee and supervisor signatures no later than 20 days after the date the cash advance was requested.
+Late fees resulting from failure to submit reports timely are the responsibility of the employee.
 Contact finance for instructions on submitting travel reports when a cash advance was used and money is due to the college.

 National Travel with Family/Companion